 Immediately after the completion of this offering, no shares of preferred stock will be outstanding (assuming the automatic conversion of all outstanding shares of our preferred stock on a one-for-one basis into 58,174,839 shares of common stock immediately prior to the completion of this offering).
 Though we currently have no plans to issue any shares of preferred stock, upon the closing of this offering and the filing of our restated certificate of incorporation, our Board of Directors will have the authority, without further action by our stockholders, to designate and issue up to 20,000,000 shares of preferred stock in one or more series.
 Our Board of Directors may also designate the rights, preferences and privileges of the holders of each such series of preferred stock, any or all of which may be greater than or senior to those granted to the holders of common stock.
-Though the actual effect of any such issuance on the rights of the holders of common stock will not be known until our Board of Directors determines the specific rights of the holders of preferred stock, the potential effects of such an issuance include:
+Though the actual effect of any such issuance on the rights of the holders of preferred stock, the potential effects of such an issuance include:

-- · diluting the voting power of the holders of common stock; - · reducing the likelihood that holders of common stock will receive dividend payments; - · reducing the likelihood that holders of common stock will receive payments in the event of our liquidation, dissolution, or winding up; and - · delaying, deterring or preventing a change-in-control or other corporate takeover.
+- · diluting the voting power of the holders of common stock; - · reducing the likelihood that holders of common stock will receive dividend payments; - reducing the likelihood that holders of common stock will receive payments in the event of our liquidation, dissolution, or winding up; and - · delaying, deterring or preventing a change-in-control or other corporate takeover.